 - The program accepts enrollments from January 1st (English only) and July 1st (Multilingual) each year.

-- Enrollments close at 4:30pm (Australian Eastern Standard Time) on the Friday prior to the IBLCE examination each year.
+- Enrollments close at 4:30 pm (Australian Eastern Standard Time) on Friday prior to the IBLCE examination each April and October.

-When is the IBLCE Examination?Each year the certifying examination for Lactation Consultants (the IBLCE exam) is presented to qualified candidates during the first week of April for English only candidates, and the first week of October for English and other language candidates.
+When is the IBLCE Examination?The certifying exam for International Board Certified Lactation Consultants (the IBLCE exam) occurs twice a year for qualified candidates usually early April for English only candidates, and early October for English and other language candidates.
+This may be subject to change by the International Board of Lactation Consultant Examiners.

 - Health e-Learning is in NO WAY able to assist you with this application.